Graduate Programmes at UCD Law

-An enriching experience for law graduates who wish to deepen their knowledge of the law Our long established Master’s degree will enrich your educational experience of the law.
+An enriching experience for law graduates who wish to deepen their knowledge of the law.

-Advance in your career with a specialisation in one of law’s leading practitioner fields An LLM in Commercial Law is a valuable specialisation in one of the leading practitioner fields of law.
+Advance your career with a specialisation in one of law’s leading practitioner fields.

 This specialisation will equip you with a head-start for a career in criminal law and the criminal justice system.

-A specialism in one of Law’s newest and fastest growing areas of Development This programme will give you specialist and in-depth knowledge of increasingly important and fast-moving areas of law.
+A programme offering specialist and in-depth knowledge of an increasingly important and fast-moving areas of law.